 One of the more popular reasons people rescue older dogs instead of adopting puppies is because training a puppy is harder work.
 While it’s true that older dogs require less maintenance than puppies, they usually don’t come fully trained.
-If you’re thinking of adopting soon, keep in mind these tips for how to train a shelter dog.
+If you’re thinking of adopting soon, keep in mind these tips for how to train a shelter or rescue dog.

 When to start training your shelter dog